arthurgian/c-projects/Merge Sort/README.md

 <!-- BUILT WITH -->
 ### Built With

-This section should list the technologies used in this repository.
+This section should list the technologies used in this project.

 * [![C][C.io]][C-url]